DanielRaible76/3D-modeling/Nickel Plate Road/EMD NW2/readme.md

 Detail parts for EMD NW2 locomotive; project under construction.

 Trucks are the earlier AAR type-A with 5" leafs, double-coil springs and cotter-pinned brake hardware.
-I will be fitting these to NWSL Stanton drives.
+I will be fitting these to NWSL Stanton drives, and Atlas SW units.

 ![AAR type-A print](https://github.com/user-attachments/assets/5129a2c6-fc42-4c10-a969-6bb66be2c04e)
 ![AAR type-A prototype 2](https://github.com/user-attachments/assets/536197a4-fd8c-48b9-86d0-3c9a78ff5598)